GracesGames/TurnBasedShooterKit/docs/documentation.md

 __Exit__

 BP_Exit is used to travel between levels.
-It allows to set the player position and rotation in the level, and if not set, the PlayerStart is used.
+By default the PlayerStart position and rotation is used but it allows to override these values.

 __Sliding Door__

 BP_SlidingDoor is used to travel between rooms.
-It can require a certain item, for example, key.
+It can require a certain item, for example, a key.

 __Terminal__